JanMuench/Tutorial_Patch-clamp_data/README.md

 				  The forth into the third and the fifth
 				  The fifth into the second and fourth.

-		Now obvisously that we changed the fuction name which defines the kinetic scheme we have to change the name also in the place where the function is called
+    Now, obvisously that we changed the function name which defines the kinetic scheme we have to change the name also in the place where the function is called.

-			matrix create_rate_matrix(real[] theta_array,
-                           			  real[] ratios,
-                           			  int N_free_para,
-                           			  vector ligand_conc,
-                        			  int M_states,
-                        			  real numeric_precision)
-		      	{

-        			matrix[M_states,M_states] rates;
-        			vector[N_free_para] theta_vec = multiply_ligandconc_CCCO_log_uniform(theta_array,
-                           				ratios,
-                           				N_free_para,
-                           				ligand_conc);

-        			rates = assign_param_to_rate_matrix_CCCO(theta_vec, M_states);

-        			rates  = assign_diagonal_elements(rates,M_states,
-                                    numeric_precision);

-        			return rates;
-    			}

-    So instead of "assign_param_to_rate_matrix_CCCO" here in line 112 we have to change it to 				     "assign_param_to_rate_matrix_CCO_CO" in KF.txt file.
+    So instead of "assign_param_to_rate_matrix_CCCO" here in line 61 we have to change it to 				     "assign_param_to_rate_matrix_CCO_CO" in KF.txt file.
 The KF.txt file gets the number of Markov states as an input from the python script which starts the the sampling.

-    There some rates in our example whose value scales linearly with the ligand concentration we calculate these aspects     in the very first function call "multiply_ligandconc_CCCO_log_uniform" in the function "create_rate_matrix"
-    The function gets the parameters which define the rate matrix in the following and a array which consist of entries which equal ones and entries which equal the ligand concentration.
-    For each ligand concentration one array.
-The arrays of igand concentrations are define in the folder "data" in the files ligand_conc.txt for the acivation and ligand_conc_decay.txt for the deactivation

-     5.1.
+    As mentioned above the function “assign_param_to_rate_matrix_CCCO” assigns rates to the off diagonal elements.
+Note       that a closed first order Markov system requires that each diagonal element is the negative sum of its column.
+    That property is enforced in function “assign_diagonal_elements”.
+Note that this is redundant as we start in the parameters block with the dwell times as parameters.
+But we could have chosen a different parametrization to begin with.
+In a current project we investiage this parametrisation but there a couple of other       options.

+    5.2.
 The row vector “conduc_state” needs to  be changed to the desired signal model.
 It represents the matrix H of the article which generates the mean signal for a given ensemble state but also adds covariance to signal due the fact that the true system state is unkown.
-	In the function "calcLikelihood_for_each_trace" in line 812 we defined the linear observation matrix as a row vector whose:
+In the function "calcLikelihood_for_each_trace" in (line     812 of KF.txt) we defined the linear observation matrix as a row vector whose:
 		row_vector[M_states]      conduc_state = [0,0,0, i_single_channel];
     The fourth state is in this case the conducting state.
+Every other of the three states has a concductance of zero.
     If more than two conducting classes (non-conducting and conducting) are modeled, additional single-channel current       parameters need to be defined in the parameters block.

-	5.2 The function “multiply_ligandconc_CCCO” needs to be adapted.
-That function takes the parameters from the parameters block and computes the rates of the rate matrix.
-They are then passed to the “assign_param_to_rate_matrix_CCCO” function.
-Note that this example code has four dwell times as parameters and two ratios from them the six rates are constructed.
-We recommend to use a log uniform prior for the dwell time and a beta distribution or rather a Dirichlet distribution for the 	probabilities which transition is taken.
-	5.3 The function “assign_param_to_rate_matrix_CCCO” assigns rates to 	the off diagonal elements.
-Note that a closed first order Markov system requires that each diagonal element is the negative sum of its column.
-	That property is enforced in function “assign_diagonal_elements”.
-Note that this is redundant as we start in the 	parameters block with the dwell times as parameters.
-But we could have chosen a different parametrization to begin with.
-We argue in the paper to use this parametrisation in order to use a Jeffreys prior but there a couple of other options.
-	5.4 The mean observation needs to be changed in line 806 5.5 If the amount of open-channel states with differing open-channel noise variances for each state needs to be calculated, the function “calc_sigma_and_mean” must be adapted
+    5.3 If there are multiple open-channel noise standard deviations states the function “calc_sigma_and_mean” must be adapted

 Although we recommend to have the dwell times (diagonal elements of the rate matrix) as parameters, we recalculate them which is reminiscent of former parameterizations.